material-components/material-components-android/docs/theming/Motion.md

 bottomToolbar.visibility = View.VISIBLE
 ```

-This will perform a container transform from the start view transitioning to the
+This will perform a container transform from the start view, transitioning to
-end view.
+the end view.
 To return, set up the same transform, switching the start and end
 Views and undoing any property changes (setting the FAB back to `View.VISIBLE`
 and the `bottomToolbar` back to `View.GONE`) done by the first transform.